 The group was created by Jacques Morali, who was a French musical composer.
 He had written a few songs when he heard Victor Willis singing background vocals in a studio.
 Morali approached Willis and told him, "I had a dream that you sang lead on my album and it went very, very big."
 Willis agreed to sing on the first album, Village People.

 It was a success, so Morali and his business partner, Henri Belolo, (under the collaboration Can't Stop Productions), decided to build a real group around Willis for a stage act to showcase and perform their disco music creations.
 They took out an ad in a trade magazine band which read: "Macho Types Wanted: Must Have Moustache."
-The first recruit, Indian Rose, Morali literally bumped into on the streets of Greenwich Village.
+The first recruit, Indian Felipe Rose, Morali literally bumped into on the streets of Greenwich Village.
 Rose was a bartender who wore jingle bells on his boots.
 He was invited along to take part in the sessions for the first album.
 Alex Briley (who eventually took on the soldierman persona) was a friend of Willis'.
 The other three, Mark Mussler (construction worker), Dave Forrest (cowboy) and Lee Mouton (leatherman), were quickly replaced, respectively, by Dave Hodo, Randy Jones and Glenn Hughes, who all had more experience as actors/singers/dancers.
 Leatherman Hughes had first been spotted as a toll collector at the Brooklyn Battery Tunnel.
 Early on, one of the group's songwriters, Peter Whitehead, even performed with the group for a brief time.

 Despite the French songwriters, the songs lyrics were all in English as Morali and Belolo used American lyricists.
 On the first album, they brought in songwriting legends Phil Hurtt and the aforementioned Peter Whitehead.
 For the next three albums (and on other Can't Stop Productions such as Ritchie Family and Patrick Juvet) lead singer Willis was the lyricist.

-Village People songs:
+Village People Signature Songs:

 Village People has examples of: